Blog

 Your risk strategy will be based on your management’s decision to do either of the following:

-Risk management is the overarching umbrella when it comes to risk.
+Risk management is the overarching umbrella for risk.
 It helps you address loss exposures and monitor your risk controls.
 Risk evaluation is a critical subset of this.
-It helps you identify, evaluate and report on any risk-related concerns.
+It enables you to identify, evaluate, and report on any risk-related concerns.

-For instance, risk evaluation will highlight the risk of the unavailability of your organization’s live database.
-Risk management will help you actively manage and design an action plan such as daily data backups, hosting in multiple zones, using redundant network architecture and vigorously monitoring system performance.
+For instance, risk evaluation will highlight the risk of your organization’s live database being unavailable.
+Risk management will help you actively manage and design an action plan such as daily data backups, hosting in multiple zones, using redundant network architecture, and vigorously monitoring system performance.

 SOC2 risk assessment with Sprinto